Oneo64/The-Mirk-of-Agmundr/Characters/Runa.md

 ## Abilities
 ### Arts and Crafts
+#### Woodcarving
 Since Rúna is a woodcarver, she can carve wood into spoons, forks, animal figurines, or runesticks.
 Her figurine work isn't very detailed, but they're shapely enough to tell what they are.

-Rúna has a set of woodcarving tools, which help her shape and detail wood.
+Rúna owns a set of woodcarving tools, which help her shape and detail wood.

+#### Weaving and Sewing
+Rúna knows how to sew basic clothing and apparel, learned from Þóne (her mother).
+She knows how to add a differently-coloured hem, but not embroidery.

+#### Dyeing
+Rúna knows how to dye clothing unprofessionally.

 ### Herbalism
 Rúna is a herbalist and can identify many common herbs that grow in the north.
 However, she only knows the usage of a few plants.

-**Rúna knows that:**
+#### Rúna knows that:
  - Ginger can be used to treat aches
  - Catnip and Chamomile are herbs for relaxation
  - Juniper is a greater protection herb
  - Mint and Yarrow are lesser protection herbs
  - Ekraldys toadstools are poisonous

-### Weaving
-Rúna knows how to sew basic clothing and apparel, learned from Þóne (her mother).
-She also knows how to add a differently-coloured hem, but embroidery is too difficult for her.

 ### Physicality
 Even though Rúna has a spear, she can't use it well.
 She only knows how to thrust or hold something down once the spearhead gets in, mainly for defence against wild animals.